wp-plugins/terribl/readme.txt

 == Changelog ==

+= 1.1.12.20 =
+* Fixed the widget to use the new field aliases that were changed in the last release.

 = 1.1.12.19 =
 * Added a "More Stats" page in the admin with some More Stats.
 * Expanded accomodations for Google's new SSL search results to all Domains.